dartmouth-dltg/local_contexts_projects/README.md

 Set `open_to_collaborate` to `true` to display an Open to Collaborate Notice on the homepage.
-Please <a href="https://localcontexts.org/notices/cultural-institution-notices/">read more about using the Open to Collaborate Notice</a> at Local Contexts:
+Please <a href="https://localcontexts.org/notices/cultural-institution-notices/">read more about using the Open to Collaborate Notice</a> at Local Contexts.
+If you choose to display an Open to Collaborate Notice, the Notice should also be added to your account in the Local Contexts Hub.

 Default Values
 ```